TomLeeLive/Gaia3D-mago3d-doc/foss4g/guides/english/3_Visualization_Guide_En.md

 };
 ```
 Applies a dynamic style to the 3D tileset based on the height attribute, coloring features according to their elevation.

+#### 11. Highlighting Building Outlines
+It applies a style to emphasize building outlines, making structures more visible in the visualization.
+While this is a useful enhancement, it’s entirely optional and doesn’t affect the core functionality.

 ---